MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ***

 ## Quantinuum

-[Quantinuum](https://www.quantinuum.com/) , powered by Honeywell, uses a credit system called *Honeywell Quantum Credits*.
+[Quantinuum](https://www.quantinuum.com/) uses a credit system called *H-System Quantum Credits (HQCs)*.
 Each job you run consumes credits depending on the number of operations in the job, and the number of shots you run.

-The following equation defines how circuits are translated into H1 Quantum Credits (HQCs):
+The following equation defines how circuits are translated into HQCs:

 $$
 HQC = 5 + C(N_{1q} + 10 N_{2q} + 5 N_m)/5000